mkazachkova/distributed-email-server/README.md

 void* get_tail(List *list);
 ```

-The names of the methods are quite self-explanatory, and are extensively used to modify lists in both the client and server program.
+The names of the methods are quite self-explanatory as to explaining the functions of the methods.
+These methods are extensively used to modify lists in both the client and server program and integral to keeping the program concise, maintainable, and less prone to error.

 ## Algorithm Description
 ### Client-Side